gaborhor/TADPREP/README.md

 ```

 ### Provisos and Limitations
-TADPREP is designed to be a practical, first-principle tool for data preprocessing tasks.
+TADPREP is designed to be a practical, first-principles library for common tabular data preprocessing tasks.
 While it provides interactive guidance throughout the data preparation process, it intentionally implements only
 fundamental techniques for certain operations: